 If you do decide to buy a few things, rather than getting your normal size, I’d recommend going up one or two sizes to accommodate your growing bump.
 Also, if you are buying anything then it’s also worth thinking about whether you can wear it after baby is born.
 Think shirts or dresses with buttons and loose tops.

 Read on for 10 ways you can avoid buying many maternity clothes but still look stylish.
-Plus, keep scrolling for some extra bonus tips.
+Plus, keep scrolling for some bonus tips.

 Shirt dresses and T-shirt dresses